 Publishing the methodology used to analyse responses It was argued by some guests at the first meeting that the methodology used to analyse responses should be made publicly available.
-Mike Bartram advised: "All good reports will publish the code frame and explain the way in which they have approached the analysis."81 Kenny Bowie acknowledged that MOPAC does not currently publish its consultation interpretation methodology, stating: "It is something for us to think about, that we do build that in at the outset."
-82 Recommendation 14 The GLA should publish the methodology it uses for analysing responses.
-This needs to be established at the outset of a consultation.
-80 Consultation Institute, Consultation Charter, 2017, p5 81 GLA Oversight Committee, Transcript of Agenda Item 6 - GLA Group Consultations, 23 November 2023, p34 82 GLA Oversight Committee, Transcript of Agenda Item 8 - GLA Group Consultations, 14 December 2023, p33 Understanding who respondents are Mike Bartram advised that it is important to understand whether responses are from individuals or from organisations when interpreting consultation responses.
-"There is no sum or weighting you can come up with that gives you the right answer, but you need to know if a point of view is being expressed by somebody who had been elected by 30,000 people or an organisation that has 100,000 members."83 Mike Bartram, Fellow Consultation Institute Use of third-party organisations to support consultations At the 23 November 2023 Committee meeting, guests discussed the risk of having the same people who are running a project also leading on the consultation for it.
+Mike Bartram advised: "All good reports will publish the code frame and explain the way in which they have approached the analysis."
+Kenny Bowie acknowledged that MOPAC does not currently publish its consultation interpretation methodology, stating: "It is something for us to think about, that we do build that in at the outset."
+Recommendation 14 The GLA should publish the methodology it uses for analysing responses.
+This needs to be established at the outset of a consultation. &lt;sup>80 Consultation Institute, Consultation Charter, 2017, p5 &lt;sup>81 GLA Oversight Committee, Transcript of Agenda Item 6 - GLA Group Consultations, 23 November 2023, p34 &lt;sup>82 GLA Oversight Committee, Transcript of Agenda Item 8 - GLA Group Consultations, 14 December 2023, p33 Understanding who respondents are Mike Bartram advised that it is important to understand whether responses are from individuals or from organisations when interpreting consultation responses.
+"There is no sum or weighting you can come up with that gives you the right answer but you need to know if a point of view is being expressed by somebody who had been elected by 30,000 people or an organisation that has 100,000 members."
+Mike Bartram, Fellow Consultation Institute Use of third-party organisations to support consultations At the 23 November 2023 Committee meeting, guests discussed the risk of having the same people who are running a project also leading on the consultation for it.
 Guests mentioned the risk that this can make them less open to engaging with criticism of the project or new ideas.
-Stephanie Bortoli advised that this usually occurs due to a lack of staff resources: "In many cases, they are doing the whole process so there is not necessarily, because of resource constraints, a complete separation in those two functions of a project."84 As well as offering independence, a second benefit of using a third-party organisation is additional resources.
+Stephanie Bortoli advised that this usually occurs due to a lack of staff resources: "In many cases, they are doing the whole process so there is not necessarily, because of resource constraints, a complete separation in those two functions of a project."
+As well as offering independence, a second benefit of using a third-party organisation is additional resources.
 "Enormous numbers of responses can suck up an enormous amount of resources as well, which can get a bit out of control.
-You want somebody who has done it before and can pull in extra resources if you get a larger response or a lengthier set of responses than you were expecting."85 Mike Bartram, Fellow Consultation Institute Lisa Fairmaner explained that the GLA has "used opinion research companies to create separation between ourselves and the people that we are speaking to", and added: "We cannot help ourselves.
+You want somebody who has done it before and can pull in extra resources if you get a larger response or a lengthier set of responses than you were expecting."
+Mike Bartram, Fellow Consultation Institute Lisa Fairmaner explained that the GLA has "used opinion research companies to create separation between ourselves and the people that we are speaking to", and added: "We cannot help ourselves.
 We have buy-in.
-We know what we already think."86 Fraser MacDonald explained that TfL has an in-house team which can and does analyse consultation responses, but "for those larger consultations, ULEZ would be a great example of that, we would use one of our providers".87 86 GLA Oversight Committee, Transcript of Agenda Item 8 - GLA Group Consultations, 14 December 2023, p13 83 GLA Oversight Committee, Transcript of Agenda Item 6 - GLA Group Consultations, 23 November 2023, p31 84 GLA Oversight Committee, Transcript of Agenda Item 6 - GLA Group Consultations, 23 November 2023, p17 85 GLA Oversight Committee, Transcript of Agenda Item 6 - GLA Group Consultations, 23 November 2023, p33 87 GLA Oversight Committee, Transcript of Agenda Item 8 - GLA Group Consultations, 14 December 2023, p34 The use of third parties by LFB appeared to be discretionary, with Donna Peters advising:
+We know what we already think." &lt;sup>83 GLA Oversight Committee, Transcript of Agenda Item 6 - GLA Group Consultations, 23 November 2023, p31 &lt;sup>84 GLA Oversight Committee, Transcript of Agenda Item 6 - GLA Group Consultations, 23 November 2023, p17 &lt;sup>85 GLA Oversight Committee, Transcript of Agenda Item 6 - GLA Group Consultations, 23 November 2023, p33 &lt;sup>86 GLA Oversight Committee, Transcript of Agenda Item 8 - GLA Group Consultations, 14 December 2023, p13 Fraser MacDonald explained that TfL has an in-house team which can and does analyse consultation responses, but "for those larger consultations, ULEZ would be a great example of that, we would use one of our providers".
+The use of third parties by LFB appeared to be discretionary, with Donna Peters advising: